 Abstract

 Generalised procrustes analysis and multiple factor analysis are multivariate statistical methods that belong to the family of multiblock methods.
 Both methods are often used for analysis of data from projective mapping (a.k.a.
-Napping®).
+Napping).
 In this study, generalised procrustes analysis and multiple factor analysis are compared for a number of simulated and real data sets.
-The type of data used in this study were (I) random data from Monte Carlo simulations; (II) constructed data that were manipulated according to some specific criteria; (III) real data from nine Napping® experiments.
+The type of data used in this study were (I) random data from Monte Carlo simulations; (II) constructed data that were manipulated according to some specific criteria; (III) real data from nine Napping experiments.
 Focus will be on similarities of the consensus solutions and the danger of overfitting and overinterpretation.
 In addition we will consider interpretation of the RV coefficient and individual differences between assessors.

-Keywords: projective mapping, Napping®, generalised procrustes analysis, GPA, multiple factor analysis, MFA, consumer test, multiblock method, RV coefficient
+Keywords: projective mapping, Napping, generalised procrustes analysis, GPA, multiple factor analysis, MFA, consumer test, multiblock method, RV coefficient

 Introduction

 In recent years, rapid sensory methods have gained a lot of interest in the field of sensory science (Dehlholm et al., 2012, Valentin et al., 2012, Varela and Ares, 2012).
-Among the advantages of these methods is their simplicity in use, that they can be used by untrained assessors and that the analysis can often be carried out quickly as the name suggests.
+Among the advantages of these methods is their simplicity in use, that they can be used by untrained assessors and that the analysis can often be carried out quickly.
 One of the best-known and most used methods in the category is projective mapping (Risvik et al., 1994), also later known as Napping (Pages, 2005).
 With this method, a number of individuals (typically between 10 and 100) are asked to place a number of products on a two-dimensional sheet according to how similar or dissimilar they consider the products to be, using their own criteria.
 Despite being documented to be less precise than descriptive sensory analysis (Valentin et al., 2012), projective mapping has gained much popularity especially within the food industry because of the advantages listed above.
-It should also be mentioned that the method sometimes can, due to its holistic character, provide additional information as compared to standard attribute based sensory methods.
+It should also be mentioned that the method sometimes can, due to its holistic character, provide additional information (ref) as compared to standard attribute based sensory methods.

 By placing products on a sheet, each individual generates a two-dimensional data matrix representing the coordinates of all the placed products.
 These data need to be analysed with a suitable statistical method in order to extract information about the tested products, which can be utilised for further product development or product optimisation.
 The two most established methods for analysing projective mapping data are generalised procrustes analysis (GPA) (Gower, 1975) and multiple factor analysis (MFA) (Escofier and Pages, 1994).
 Even though both GPA and MFA are conceptually very different, both belong to the family of the so-called multiblock methods (Abdi et al., 2013).
-They provide among others information about the “consensus” product configuration, which in practical terms represents the “mean” product configuration across all individuals and which gives important insight into the overall perception of the products.
-Although several other methods, for instance Indscal (Carrol and Chang, 1970), STATIS (Schlich, 1996) and the different Tucker methods, (Tucker, 1964) can be envisioned for handling this type of data, it is of interest to compare the two because of their frequent use.
+They provide information about the “consensus” product configuration, which in practical terms represents the “mean” product configuration across all individuals and which gives important insight into the overall perception of the products.
+Although several other methods, for instance INDSCAL (Carrol and Chang, 1970), STATIS (Schlich, 1996) and the different Tucker methods, (Tucker, 1964) can be envisioned for handling this type of data, it is of interest to compare the two because of their frequent use.